imsk17/beaker-ts/README.md

 This should create a new file called `hellobeaker_client.ts`

-The client can now be imported and used to create or call the app!
+The client can now be imported and used to create or call the app methods by name and with expected types.

 ```ts
 // Helpers to get accounts and algod client for sandbox